 Bear has taught, written, and consulted about wine since 1984.
 He taught wine classes for the Rice University School of Continuing Studies (1988 – 2013) and sporadically for the Conrad Hilton School of Hotel and Restaurant Management at the University of Houston (beginning in 2001).
 He regularly offers classes at The Wine School at l’Alliance Française.
 He writes about wine for SpecsFineWine.com (Spec’s fine wine website) and at BearOnWine.com.
 Bear is a past contributor to My Table and Drinks magazines.
-Bear consulted and/or taught classes for numerous businesses (Pappas Restaurants, AIM, Backstreet Café, Continental Airlines, Fulbright & Jaworski, Accenture, Serono, UBS, and Merrill Lynch to note a few).
+Bear consulted and/or taught classes for numerous businesses (Pappas Restaurants, AIM, Backstreet Café, Continental Airlines, Fulbright and Jaworski, Accenture, Serono, UBS, and Merrill Lynch to note a few).
 Through his classes and writing, thousands of Texans – both consumers and members of the wine trade – have learned more about wine.

-From 1996 through 2014, Bear volunteered with the Houston Livestock Show and Rodeo.
-During that his time there, he was instrumental in founding the Houston Livestock Show and Rodeo’s Wine Competition and Auction Committee, served as chairman of said committee, and served on the Show’s board of directors.
-He is no longer affiliated with the Show.
+Beginning in 1996 and ending in 2014, Bear volunteered with the Houston Livestock Show and Rodeo.
+During that his time there, he was instrumental in founding the HLSR’s Wine Competition and Auction Committee, served as chairman of said committee, and served on the Show’s board of directors.
+He is no longer affiliated with HLSR.

 In 2007, Dalton was instrumental in helping start a women’s wine industry social and networking group – WOW (Women Of Wine) – with the charitable aim of supporting the Houston Area Women’s Center.
 An avid supporter of WOW, Bear would love to be a member but notes that he is “plumbed wrong.”

 Bear enjoys cooking and entertaining.
 While he keeps some wine, he is much more a wine drinker than a wine collector.
 He is a lay leader, lay Eucharistic minister, and vestry member of the Episcopal Church of the Epiphany.
-He and Carol own and ride Quarter Horses (and a Quarter-Walker).
-They are members of various horse/riding organizations.
-He enjoys writing about both wine and his Christian faith.
+He and Carol own and ride Quarter Horses (and a Quarter-Walker) and are members of various horse/riding organizations.
+He enjoys writing about both wine and his Christian faith (TheChaliceBearer.net).